Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Fano factor

 Having discussed the features of the FF, we finally address their connection to the behavior of the conductance discussed in the previous section.
 In the transparent limit ($Z=0$), where $G~(eV=0)$ is dominated by AR, when the Zeeman field is turned on, the relative concentration of BQPs increases inside BFSs, thus reducing the probability of the AR which further lowers the ZBC.
-Our results of the conductance for the anisotropic SC can be explained in a similar fashion.
+Our results of the conductance for the $\alpha=\pi/4$ can be explained in a similar fashion.
 In the tunneling limit ($Z\gg1$), AR is suppressed by NR due to the strong barrier potential and $G~(eV)$ effectively depends on the probability of QP transmission.
-Presence of BFSs increases zero energy DOS which enhances the QP transmission, and hence ZBC increases with $B$ for the isotropic case.
-For the anisotropic SC, ZBC initially falls sharply since zero-energy ABS shifts to non-zero energy along with a subsequent appearance of non-zero conductance peaks.
+Presence of BFSs increases zero energy DOS which enhances the QP transmission, and hence ZBC increases with $B$ for $\alpha=0$.
+On the other hand, for $\alpha=\pi/4$, ZBC initially falls sharply since zero-energy ABS shifts to non-zero energy along with a subsequent appearance of non-zero conductance peaks.
 As BFSs grow in size, more BQPs start populating which increases the tunneling probability, resulting in the enhancement of ZBC.
+We refer the readers to Appendix\,\ref{SM_Sec5} for the results of FF at other finite $\alpha$ value, \eg~$\alpha=\pi/8$.
+We observe that the behavior of FF remains qualitatively similar to that of $\alpha=\pi/4$.
+Note that, we restrict ourselves to zero temperature for the calculation of the FF in order to avoid the thermal fluctuations in the system which make the BFSs smeared out, so that we can extract the charge information from the FF unambiguously.